goyalnikhil/documentdb-rust/README.md

 ## Step 2: TLS setup

 > [!NOTE]
-> If your DocuemntDB cluster is setup without TLS, you can skip this step.
+> If your DocumentDB cluster is setup without TLS, you can skip this step.

 Downloaded the AWS RDS global certificates bundle `global-bundle.pem` file into the home diretory of the EC2 instance using below command.
 ```